The best kids' gift ideas for 2021

 Available Waterstones (£14.99)

 Foraging with Kids: 52 Wild and Free Edibles to Enjoy with Your Children

 A foraging guide would be a great present for budding gardeners.
 Foraging with Kids calls for families everywhere to get exploring outdoors, engaging with what’s growing and getting hands-on in using it.
 There are 52 foraging-inspired projects to connect adventure with play and help you get outside with your little helpers.
 With everyone spending more time at home than ever, try a new way of spending time together.

 More buyer's guides

-This review was last updated in January 2019.
+This review was last updated in May 2021.
 If you have any questions, suggestions for future reviews or spot anything that has changed in price or availability please get in touch at email@example.com.